Human trafficking in Togo: Prosecution (2008)

-Protection
+Protection (2008)

 The Togolese government demonstrated modest efforts to protect trafficking victims over the last year.
 Togolese law enforcement officials regularly referred trafficking victims to government authorities or NGOs for care.
 The Ministry of Social Affairs, the Ministry of Child Protection, and The National Committee for the Reception and Reinsertion of Trafficked Children assisted victims primarily by alerting two NGOs in Lomé that provide immediate victim care, and by working with these organizations to return victims to their home communities.
 In 2007, however, the Minister of Child Protection also established a vocational training center for destitute children where the government has placed some trafficking victims before returning them to their families.
 The government reported that it referred 224 trafficking victims to one NGO in Lomé during the year and that 56 Togolese victims trafficked abroad were intercepted and repatriated in 2007.
 Neither the government nor NGOs provide any care for male victims older than 15 years.
 The government sometimes encourages victims to assist in trafficking investigations or prosecutions on an ad hoc basis.
 The government does not provide legal alternatives to the removal of foreign victims to countries where they face hardship or retribution; however the majority of victims are Togolese.
 Victims are not inappropriately incarcerated or fined for unlawful acts as a direct result of being trafficked.

-Prevention
+Prevention (2008)

 The Government of Togo made steady efforts to raise awareness about trafficking during the reporting period.
 With UNICEF support, in 2007 the government organized a trafficking training for journalists.
 With assistance from UNICEF, ILO, and local NGOs, the government also developed a national action plan to combat trafficking and a manual on trafficking victim protection procedures.
 Local government officials continued to play an active role as members of ILO-funded local anti-trafficking committees to raise awareness of trafficking by organizing skits and radio announcements in local language.
 Togolese troops deployed abroad as part of peacekeeping missions receive some trafficking awareness training prior to their deployment.
 Although the 2005 anti-trafficking law called for a National Committee to Combat Trafficking, this coordinating body has not yet been established.
 Togo did not take measures to reduce demand for commercial sex acts.
-Togo has not ratified the 2000 UN TIP Protocol.